jordan112/foot/readme.md

 - `yarn format:prettier:fix` - run Prettier to format project and auto correct
 - `yarn docs` - generate docs using TypeDoc
 - `yarn release` - Release a semantic version of the project

+## Update all of the dependencies

+yarn upgrade